wp-plugins/orbisius-cyberstore/readme.txt

 == Changelog ==

+= 2.1.6 =
+* Added invoice ID as a variable that can be replaced and added to the welcome email.

 = 2.1.5 =
 * Encoding 'custom' fields using base64 ... as other ways caused valid transactions to fail.
 * Changed how the log hash was generated.